stefanasandei/orion/README.md

 # Local deployment

 Before any of the steps, make sure you have filled in `./apps/web/.env` with the API keys.
 The `IS_PRODUCTION` variable determines if the app should use Ollama for LLMs (won't work in docker, only for local dev) or OpenRouter.

 Also make sure you have changed the `packages/api/src/enabled-ai.ts` file to your user id (you can find it in the db studio, after the sign up).
 Otherwise the AI features will be down - the rest of the app does work without AI (to reduce costs, while billing is a work in progress).

+## Database setup

+For the database, it's easiest to just use Neon, with the **pgvector** extension enabled.
+Because they have a special driver with websockets, it's harder to also make everything work with a normal postgresql local db.
+You have to add the database connection URL to `./apps/web/.env` and `./packages/db/.env`.

+1. Enable the pgvector extension in Neon (run `CREATE EXTENSION IF NOT EXISTS vector;` in console)
+2. Run `db:push` to setup the schema
+3. Run `db:seed` to add some initial data (default user account: email & password are `asandei.stefanel@gmail.com`)

 ## Docker